 The NYC COVID Worker Care Network is offering free support from a volunteer mental, emotional, or spiritual care professional if you are an essential worker during the pandemic.
-You can learn more about the network here.
+You can learn more about the network on https://nyccovidcare.org/

 The World Health Organization has compiled a flyer on how to cope with stress during the coronavirus pandemic.

 Multisystem Inflammatory Syndrome in Children (MIS-C) is a health condition associated with COVID-19 that is appearing with children in New York City and elsewhere.
-You can view a fact sheet on MIS-C from the NYC Department of Health and Mental Hygiene here.
+The NYC Department of Health and Mental Hygiene has a fact sheet on MIS-C.

 Changes to City and State Services

-Details on changes in Parks Department services can be found here.
+Details on changes in Parks Department services can be found on the Parks Department website.

 Governor Cuomo announced on April 30th that New York City will be shutting down its subway system nightly between 1 AM and 5 AM to increase the cleaning of stations and trains during the coronavirus.
 There will be alternative transportation available at no cost to essential workers during these hours.
 If you are an essential worker, you can register for the MTA’s Essential Connector program.